LucasKook/comets/README.md

 algorithm-agnostic way.
 The `comets` R package implements these covariance measure tests (COMETs) with a user-friendly interface which allows the user to use any sufficiently predictive supervised learning algorithm of their choosing.
+The default is to use random forests implemented in `ranger` for all regressions.

 Here, we showcase how to use `comets` with a simple example.
 More elaborate examples including conditional variable significance testing and modality